xsuite/xsuite/docs/particlesmanip.rst

 In Xsuite, collections of particles for tracking simulations are generated using the xpart module.
 Such collections are stored as instances of the :class:`xpart.Particles` class.
-Definitions of all quantities stored by the Particles objexts are available in the :ref:`class documentation<particlesapi>`.
+All quantities stored by the Particles objects are described in the
+:ref:`Particles class documentation<particlesapi>`.

 The following sections illustrate: